Cloud-42/terraform-aws-eks/README.md

  * IAM roles - Control Plane and worker nodes.
  * Security Groups - Control Plane and worker nodes.

+**Note:**
+The intial release has been tested and works however this module should be considered "under-development" as further updates and improvments are expected.

 ## Dependencies and Prerequisites
  * Terraform v0.12. or higher
  * AWS account